woobly-bop/AI-Assisted-Farming-for-Crop-Recommendation/README.md

-# 🌾 AI-Assisted Farming for Crop Recommendation
+# 🌾 AI-Assisted Farming for Crop Recommendation and Yield Prediction

 ## 📹 Demo Video